-- 11.2.8 Worksop outer area also enjoys a network of relatively frequent bus services and as journey times are low, it is possible to provide comprehensive services with a modest infrastructure. - 11.2.9 The Local Plan development scenarios detailed earlier focus most planned development within Worksop outer area proposing 1,258 dwellings. - 11.2.10 The Peaks Hill Farm Development site (Site Reference HS1) is the largest development allocation of this area proposing 1,000 residential dwellings along with a small employment component.
-The site is located to the east of the town adjoins existing residential development and is easily served by modifications to the existing bus network.
-Additional resources would though be required.
-This is on the extremity of the current urban area and is likely to present the most difficulties in terms of bus transport. - 11.2.11 Apleyhead Junction, Worksop (Site Reference SEM01) is the largest employment site with a forecast generation of 216-unit equivalents.
-This site is located immediately adjacent to the strategic A57 route and would therefore benefit from access to existing bus services currently routing along the A57.
-The option to consider service diversion into the site will be subject to commercial evaluation subject to the detailed discussions relating to how the site is brought forward.
+- 11.2.9 Worksop outer area also enjoys a network of relatively frequent bus services and as journey times are low, it is possible to provide comprehensive services with a modest infrastructure. - 11.2.10 The Peaks Hill Farm Development site (Site Reference HS1) is the largest development allocation of this area proposing 1,080 residential dwellings along with a small employment component.
+This site is north of the town on the extremity of the current urban area and is likely to present the most difficulties in terms of bus transport.
+However, as it is adjacent to existing residential development it should still easily be served by modifications to the existing bus network, although additional resources will be required. - 11.2.11 The employment site at Apleyhead, Worksop (Site Reference SEM01) is the largest employment site with a total site area of 216 Ha.
+This site is located immediately adjacent to the strategic A57 route and will therefore benefit from access to existing bus services currently using the A57.
+The option to consider service diversion into the site will be subject to commercial evaluation and detailed discussions relating to how the site is brought forward.